 The legal level of budgetary control, the level at which expenditures may not exceed budget, is in the aggregate.
 Any budget amendments that increase the aggregate budgeted appropriations must be approved by the Board of Supervisors.
-Actual general fund expenditures did not exceed appropriations for the period from inception April 25, 2022 to September 30, 2022.
+Actual general fund expenditures did not exceed appropriations for the fiscal year ended September 30, 2024.

-LAKE HARRIS COMMUNITY DEVELOPMENT DISTRICT CITY OF LEESBURG, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) UNAUDITED
+LAKE HARRIS COMMUNITY DEVELOPMENT DISTRICT CITY OF LEESBURG, FLORIDA OTHER INFORMATION - DATA ELEMENTS REQUIRED BY FL STATUTE 218.39(3)(C) FOR THE FISCAL YEAR ENDED SEPTEMBER 30, 2024 UNAUDITED